It’s time to settle the debate once and for all…

 In today’s sanitised and intensively-farmed world, the soil ain’t what it used to be!

-In this post, we’ll delve into the key nutrients lacking in a vegan diet, which supplements every vegan needs, and the BEST vegan supplements available to buy in 2021.
+In this post, we’ll delve into the key nutrients lacking in a vegan diet, which supplements every vegan needs, and the BEST vegan supplements available to buy today.

 Of course, if you follow a balanced & healthy plant-based diet, you might not need every supplement, so we’ve put together a nifty comparison table for you below.